 - Navigate to the Tasks configuration tab for the job (this will be the default job if creating a new plan).

-- Click the name of an existing task, or click Add Task and then PHPUnit (or another option, such as PHPUnit 3.3.X) to create a new task.
+- Select the name of an existing task, or select Add task > PHPUnit (or another option, such as PHPUnit 3.3.X) to create a new task.

 Update the task settings:

 Enter a description of the task, for display in Bamboo.

 Check, or clear, to selectively run this task.

 Make task run only when a certain condition is met.

 You can find conditions on Atlassian Marketplace or implement your own.